-Requests to inspect public records at the college should be made to the Records Access Officer, Franklyn Perez, Esq., who is located at 475 Grand Concourse, Room A-322, telephone number (718) 518-4300.
+Requests to inspect public records at the college should be made to the Records Access Officer, Eugene Sohn, Esq., who is located at 475 Grand Concourse, Room A-322, telephone number (718) 518-4300.
 Public records are available for inspection and copying by appointment only at a location to be designated.
 You have a right to appeal a denial of a request for access to records to the CUNY General Counsel and Vice Chancellor for Legal Affairs.
-Copies of the CUNY Procedures for Public Access to Public Records Pursuant to Article 6 of the Public Officers Law and the appeal form are available at the reference desk of the library and the college website.
+Copies of the CUNY Procedures for Public Access to Public Records Pursuant to Article 6 of the Public Officers Law and the appeal forms are available at the reference desk of the library and on the College website.